sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 * Show CLIs
     * Extend existing CLIs such as 'show platform fan/temperature' to support the new HW
     * Extend the modular chassis CLI 'show chassis modules status" to display the detailed DPU states.
 (See CLIs section)
     * The data for the CLIs come either from the DBs or through the platform APIs.
-Example: The reboot-cause history is stored in the switch stateDB and the platform inventory is stored in the ChassisStateDB and the CLIs access them from the DB, whereas all the system health data may not be available on the DB however they all can be accessed using the platform API "get_health_info".
+Example: The reboot-cause history and the DPU_STATE are stored in the ChassisStateDB directly using a redis call and the CLIs access them from the DB.
+It is upt to the platform implementation on how do they fetch the DPU inventory and health data and store them on the host.
+For the sake of consistency and efficiency we recommend using the redis call and storing them in the chassisStateDB on the host.

 ### 2.3.
 Detect and Debug
 * Health
-    * SmartSwitch DPUs should store their health data locally
+    * SmartSwitch DPUs should store their health data locally and also provide it to the host for a consolidated view of the CLIs
     * DPUs should support a CLI to display the health data “show system-health ...”
 (See CLIs section)
-    * The host pmon should be able to access this data via gRPC or a similar mechanism, but it is implementation specific.
+    * The host pmon should use this data to support the host side CLIs.
+Though accessing this data from DPUs and storing them on the switch is implementation specific it is recommended to use redis call and store them on the switch chassisStateDB for faster access. use "UserDefinedChecker" class to provide this data to the CLIs.
     * Vendor specific data such as interrupt events can also be placed in user defined fields under this DB
     * This table already exists in modular chassis design and the DPUs will use this just like a line card.
 * Alarm and Syslog